 1. Choose the Method: Select the depreciation method that best aligns with your business’s needs and accounting practices.

 2. Create an Asset Account: When you acquire a tangible asset, create an asset account for it.
 This account represents the asset’s original cost.

--For the declining balance method, debit the depreciation expense account and credit the accumulated depreciation account.
+3. Depreciation Entries: -At the end of each accounting period, make a journal entry to record depreciation. -For the straight-line method, debit the depreciation expense account and credit the accumulated depreciation account. -For the declining balance method, debit the depreciation expense account and credit the accumulated depreciation account.

 4. Accumulated Depreciation: The accumulated depreciation account represents the total amount of depreciation accumulated over the asset’s life.
 It is a contra-asset account and is subtracted from the asset’s original cost to calculate the asset’s net book value.

 5. Update Financial Statements: As you record depreciation entries, your financial statements will reflect the reduced value of the asset and the corresponding depreciation expense.